 Homeless Outreach Team

 The City deploys a collaborative approach to homeless street outreach including law enforcement and nonprofit partners.
 The Denton Police Department's Homeless Outreach Team (HOT) employs two full-time officers who engage with people living unsheltered.
-HOT partners with Giving HOPE, a local nonprofit, to connect people living unsheltered to housing, mental health, substance use treatment and other resources.
+HOT partners with Giving Grace, a local nonprofit, to connect people living unsheltered to housing, mental health, substance use treatment and other resources.
 HOT responds to community requests and proactively connects with people living unsheltered to address any health and safety concerns and help people move from homeless to housed.